BT USO Network Build Terms and Conditions

 You can read all about making a request for a Network (a “Request”) in our FAQs at bt.com/uso.
 You can use our online checker on that page to see whether your address may be able to take part in the USO Scheme.
 If you think you may be able to make a Request, you should contact us by phone via our Universal Service Helpdesk (details below) for us to confirm.

 We will let you know in advance if you’ll need to pay us to provide a Network.
 If you want us to go ahead, you’ll need to pay us upfront.

 Can I change my mind?

-You can cancel your Request, without giving a reason, within the first 30 days after you have paid us.
+You can cancel your Request, without giving a reason: where network build to your area has not yet been completed, within the first 30 days after you have paid us; or where the network has been built to your general area but we still need to deliver the Network to your premise, within the first 14 days after you have paid us.
 After that, the Charges are non-refundable except in exceptional circumstances e.g. we are unable to complete the Network.
 The Charges are non-refundable even if other broadband network rollout schemes (include e.g. Government supported schemes (e.g. Building Digital UK), community partnership schemes or other commercial network rollouts from broadband providers) become available in your area.
 You should therefore think carefully before asking us to go ahead.